February 2020: Marketing Ideas For Small Business

 By finding the proper plan for your business, you won't have to worry about posting consistently every week.
 Take advantage of the extra time to focus on growing your business and making local connections.

-If you would like to read more about how to use social media as a tool for your business, read our article "6 Essential Social Media Tips for Small Businesses".
-These tips will help you really combine the marketing opportunities that small businesses have for national holidays and the month-long celebrations!
+If you would like to read more about using social media as a tool for your business, read our article "6 Essential Social Media Tips for Small Businesses".
+These tips will help you combine the marketing opportunities that small businesses have for national holidays and the month-long celebrations!